 Scenario A: Mid-market SaaS (6-week questionnaire delay)

-Company: Sales enablement tool, 40 employees, Series A. Top prospect is a Fortune 500 retail company. $150K annual deal.
+Company: Sales enablement tool, 40 employees, Series A. The top prospect is a Fortune 500 retail company. $150K annual deal.

 Where it stalled: Week 2.
-Buyer sent a 300-question SIG questionnaire.
-Startup had no centralized documentation.
+The buyer sent a 300-question SIG questionnaire.
+The startup had no centralised documentation.
 Engineering spent 3 weeks pulling together answers.
 Responses were generic ("We follow AWS best practices").
-Buyer sent 40 follow-up questions.
+The buyer sent 40 follow-up questions.
 Restart the clock.

 Why it stalled: No SOC 2.
-No Trust Center.
+No Trust Centre.
 No pre-built answer repository.
 Every answer required manual research.

 Scenario B: Fintech (security addendum negotiation stall)